KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 The structural boundary of entropic disruption: entropic actors can exhaust functional coherence (\( I_c \to I_{c,\text{min}} \)) and sever the Tether (\( \mathcal{T}_h \to 0 \)) but cannot alter essential orientation (\( \chi \)) or structural signature (\( \Psi \)).

 **Definition 5 (Source Reconnection):**
-The restoration of resonance between the embodied being at L₁ and their own inward layers (DS / DM, DP / DL, EOB), proceeding through graded stages from embodied grounding through reflexive recovery to cross-band resonance restoration.
+The restoration of resonance between the embodied being at L₁ and their own inward layers — DS / DM (L₃), DP / DL (L₄), EOB (L₅), and where the architecture permits, L₀ (AP / AD) and Supra-L₀ (UP) — proceeding through graded stages from embodied grounding through reflexive recovery to cross-band resonance restoration.

 **Definition 6 (Bridge Replenishment):**
 Coherence received through C₈ ╫ relational connections, distinguished from entropic mimicry (E₉ ∞⁻) by the diagnostic criterion of reciprocal resonance contra parasitic extraction.